You've chosen your safari adventure; you've booked it.... then what’s next?

 Please note that all ATM’s will ONLY dispense cash in local currency in East African Countries.
 Most activities are payable by credit card (surcharges will apply) and some by cash.

-How much in cash you I bring on me?
+How much in cash should I bring on me?

 Bring most of your spending money in cash as USD, Sterling or Euro.
 Generally, US dollars and Euro are the easiest to exchange.
 If your tour remains within East African Countries – Tanzania, Kenya, Uganda and Rwanda – you may opt to bring all your spending money in US dollars.
 If you carry US dollar bills in East Africa, please ensure they are clean, un-torn and issued post-2009.
 Anything else will incur a poor exchange rate or might be refused.
 Your guide can advise you where it is best to change money into the local currency on your tour and how much you are likely to require.
 Some tours may require you to have money already changed after arrival at the airport.